tsuru/tsuru/docs/installing/api.rst

 Creating admin user
 ===================

-The creation of an admin user is necessary for the next steps, so we're going to describe how to install the ``tsuru-admin`` and create a new user belonging to the admin team configured in your ``tsuru.conf`` file.
-For a description of each command shown below please refer to the :doc:`client documentation </reference/tsuru-client>`.
+The creation of an admin user is necessary for the next steps, so we're going to describe how to install the ``tsuru`` and create a new user belonging to the admin team configured in your ``tsuru.conf`` file.
+For a description of each command shown below please refer to the :doc:`client documentation
+</reference/tsuru-client>`.

 For a description